 So far, so good.
 But the answer you get is only as good as the data you are able to gather.
 The old adage of ‘garbage in, garbage out’ applies to business valuations as well.

 You may be tempted to delve into data sources touted as treasure troves of valuable data by their vendors.
-Comparing your company to similar firms that actually sold recently could help you work up a set of valuation multiples to estimate your business market value.
+So let’s say you compare your company to similar firms that actually sold recently.
+This could help you work up a set of valuation multiples to estimate your business market value.

 The devil, as the saying goes, is in the details.
 High quality data on private companies is scarce.
 Aside from filing tax returns with the Federal and local government, private companies are not obligated to disclose their financial and operational data to anyone.
 In fact, most private business owners consider such data highly proprietary and confidential.

 So where do the data resellers get their data from?
 Usually, private company sales data comes from participating business brokers.
-While some brokers may disclose the details of their transactions, most consider such data their competitive advantage, and keep it under lock and key.
+Some brokers may disclose the details of their transactions.
+But most consider such data their competitive advantage, and keep it under lock and key.
 When business seller prospects look around for a broker to sell their business, those with the most knowledge of the market tend to attract future customers.

 The result is that most private company sales never get published.
 If you consult a data source on private business sales, you are likely to see only a small fragment of the deals actually made.